 Interface and Features

 Even if your computer has great components and can complete tasks with no delays, a laggy trackpad or a cramped keyboard will make it a pain to use.
-We used all the models we tested extensively, from typing in Google Docs to dragging around cells in Google Sheets, in order to identify any annoyance that would pop up both in the short and long term.
+We used all the models we tested extensively, from typing in Google Docs to dragging around cells in Google Sheets, to identify any annoyance that would pop up both in the short and long term.
 With touchscreens becoming almost standard on Chromebooks, we also considered touchscreen responsiveness under this metric.

 Just behind the leaders in this metric were the Acer 15 and the ASUS Flip C302CA.
 Both these models performed just as well as the top scorers, but lack any way to flip the screen around into a 'tablet mode' making its touchscreen feel slightly less useful.
 Also, if you use the physical click on the trackpad it's a bit on the louder side.
 We weren't bothered by this, but we could see how it could be somewhat annoying.